Vanilla Financiers with Raspberries: Mini French Cakes made with almond flour and browned butter and filled with juicy berries

-I had not heard of financiers till I started blogging…and until I whipped theseVanilla Financiers with Raspberries up today, I knew nothing of the unusual batter either.
+I had not heard of financiers till I started blogging…and until I whipped these Vanilla Financiers with Raspberries up today, I knew nothing of the unusual batter either.
 Almond flour, sugar and egg whites were stirred and heated, then flour and browned butter (beurre noisette) were mixed till incorporated.
 It took longer than I expected for the butter to absorb…ooh, these were going to be rich!

 The financier was invented for the Parisian stockbrokers (hence the name) who wanted a treat on the go.
 The gold ingot shape was truly inspired.
-I made just a half batch…a few in mini muffin tins and a couple in teeny rectangular bread pans…with higher sides than the traditional financier tin.
+I made just a half batch of these vanilla financiers…a few in mini muffin tins and a couple in teeny rectangular bread pans with higher sides than the traditional financier tin.
 I spiked about half with berries.
 No one in this household was as excited as those hungry businessmen about these little cakes.

 I popped one of the mini rounds in my mouth; it was tasty, but nothing spectacular.
 Maybe I’m just spoiled by all the decadent desserts that come out of my kitchen that a buttery little tea treat seemed somehow…ordinary.
 Or perhaps I needed to try the chocolate version.

 But…my friends went nuts for these…especially the raspberry version!
 Perfect with a cup of coffee or tea.